-11.1 Personnel: Chief investigators and associate investigators may not receive salary from novice investigator grants.
-Requests for professional research personnel salaries including initial, promotion and renewal requests, should be in accordance with the official NHMRC or MRC designations and salary scales, or appropriate nursing awards.
+- 11.1 Personnel: Chief investigators and associate investigators may not receive salary from an environment and sustainability grant.
+Requests for research personnel salaries including initial, promotion and renewal requests, should be in accordance with the official NHMRC or MRC designations and salary scales, or appropriate nursing awards.
 Include provision for payroll tax, workers' compensation insurance, superannuation or other institutional legal liabilities and on-costs.
-NOTE that novice investigators are encouraged to undertake the research personally and so requests for salary support should be not be made or be very limited.
-See also item 5.

-- 11.2 Equipment: Equipment requests should not include the type of apparatus normally provided from institutional funds (such as equipment used in the normal course of patient care); requests should cover only those items individually costing over \$A800, which are essential to the project.
-Where the cost of a specific item of equipment, plus related accessories, is in excess of \$A10,000, a firm written quotation based on current prices, not incorporating any component for customs duty, must be submitted.
+State if the personnel position is new or existing. - 11.2 Equipment: Equipment requests should not include the type of apparatus normally provided from institutional funds (such as equipment used in the normal course of patient care); requests should cover only those items individually costing over \$A800, which are essential to the project.
+Where the cost of a specific item of equipment/consumable, plus related accessories, is in excess of \$A5,000, a firm written quotation based on current prices, not incorporating any component for customs duty, must be submitted.
 Applicants should ensure that the institution is prepared to meet all service costs in relation to equipment awarded. - 11.3 Maintenance: Enter those items not included within other categories, i.e. such items as equipment costing less than \$A800, consumables (under major headings), printed materials, microfilms, survey or field expenses and computing charges. - 11.4 Other items: Include all other budget items here.
 Funding for travel or accommodation related to the presentation of study findings will not normally be funded.
-ANZCA will consider requests for funding for computer programming and preparation, and storage of data, but will not normally provide funds for the hire of computer time on a computer within the applicant's institution.
+Fees for manuscript publication or on-line access will not be paid. - ANZCA will consider requests for funding for computer programming and preparation, and storage of data, but will not normally provide funds for the hire of computer time on a computer within the applicant's institution.
 Requests for funds for programming, preparation and data storage or the hire of external computer time must be fully justified.
 Funds for purchase of computer equipment and hire of computer personnel should be itemised under "Equipment" and "Personnel" respectively. - 11.5 Justification of budget: It is important to note that realistic budgetary details for the whole period are provided, as no supplementary requests will be granted.
 A genuine assessment is therefore required for funding of the grant.
-Amounts requested should reflect the real needs of the project
+Detailed calculation and justification for staff FTE, their role and responsibilities, staff costs separated into base cost and on costs, itemisation and justification of consumables / equipment as well as any other costs.
+Please provide the entire budget for the project, including, if applicable, budget items funded by other sources and provide details to each. - Detail any potential funding shortfalls and how these are going to be met, detail other funding applications for project (already awarded, applied for or intent to apply).